HugoPerrier/Udacity_Capstone/Report.md

 "Maxim Integrated is an American, publicly traded company that designs, manufactures, and sells analog and mixed-signal integrated circuits." [(Wikipedia)](https://en.wikipedia.org/wiki/Maxim_Integrated)

 Using data of more than one company could improve the results, however including too many companies would increase the computational cost.
-Selecting the companies that give the best results on the single company test is probably not a good idea as this company might carry mostly the same information (Indeed the top 3 companies are all related to sales of electronical components).
+Selecting the companies that give the best results on the single company test is probably not a good idea as this company might carry mostly the same information (Indeed the top 3 companies are all related to sales of electronic components).
 A better way to do it is to use a clustering algorithm to group similar companies and pick a company companies from each cluster to make predictions.

-## Next day NDX prediction : Number of clusters
+## Next day NDX prediction: Number of clusters
 In this section the number of clusters is varied and we show the influence on the prediction results.
 Here the features "Open" and "Close" of the last 3 days are used for predictions.

 **Result on the test dataset**
 ![Alt text][NDXtest]

 The graphs above show that the predictions on the test set are very variable, some have negative score (prediction very far away from expected result) and some yield better prediction score.
-As mentionned before, the clustering is very sensitive to the number of cluster chosen so that could explain the variability of the results.
+As mentioned before, the clustering is very sensitive to the number of cluster chosen so that could explain the variability of the results.

-[NDXtrain]: https://github.com/HugoPerrier/Udacity_Capstone/blob/master/Figures/NDX_Clusters_train.png  "Score on train and CV sets"
+[NDXtrain]: https://github.com/HugoPerrier/Udacity_Capstone/blob/master/Figures/NDX_Clusters_train2.png  "Score on train and CV sets"
-[NDXtest]: https://github.com/HugoPerrier/Udacity_Capstone/blob/master/Figures/NDX_Clusters_test.png  "Score on test set"
+[NDXtest]: https://github.com/HugoPerrier/Udacity_Capstone/blob/master/Figures/NDX_Clusters_test2.png  "Score on test set"

 ## Next day NDX prediction : Number of days of historical data
 In this section, the influence of the number of days of historical data used for prediction is tested.